seanorama/masterclass/security-advanced/README.md

 - Reference: [docs](http://docs.hortonworks.com/HDPDocuments/HDP2/HDP-2.3.4/bk_Ranger_KMS_Admin_Guide/content/ch_ranger_kms_overview.html)

+- In this section we will have to setup proxyusers.
+This is done to enable *impersonation* whereby a superuser can submit jobs or access hdfs on behalf of another user (e.g. because superuser has kerberos credentials but user joe doesn’t have any)
+  - For more details on this, refer to the [doc](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/Superusers.html)

 - Before starting KMS install, find and note down the value of ranger.audit.solr.zookeepers (this will be used during KMS install)
   - Open Ambari > Ranger > Config > ranger.audit.solr.zookeepers and note this value